tonantr/react-hooks-async-gif-search-lab/README.md

 `GifSearch` should receive a callback prop from its parent.
 On a submit event, it should invoke that callback prop with the value of the text input.
-It is this callback function, defined in `GifListContainer`, that will actually query the API with the text the user has entered.
+It is this callback function, defined in `GifListContainer`, that will actually query the API with the text the user has entered...